 Creating a new cascading input parameter can be confusing the fist time.
 This will help anyone get through the process.
 I will show you how to create a cascading input that uses organization names to filter users that work for that organization.

-You will need to first click the Gear at the top left of your iDashboards window.
-Next select the option Define Dashboard Parameters..
+You will need to first click the Dashboard Parameters button at the top left of your dashboard builder.

-This screen allows you to create new Dashboard parameters to be used.
+This allows you to create new Dashboard parameters to be used.
 In the bottom right corner, click the plus (+) sign located above OK and Cancel .

-Give your picklist a name and select the appropriate category.
+Give your picklist a name, and select the appropriate category.
 Then select a value for the data column and data column type.
-I have set the data columns to use my organization names and for this instance, the value is also going to be the display name.
-But you could use something like and Org ID number also.
-Set your values and hit save.
+I set the data columns to use my organization names and the value is going to be the display name, however, you could use something like and Org ID number.
+Set your values and Save.

-Select the Refresh On Change option and hit OK.
+Select the Refresh On Change option and click OK.
 If your filtering allows for multiple values, also select Allow Multiple Values.
-You would use this for our example to include users from several companies in our return set or if your chart allows to compare two companies and the employees.
+You would use this to include users from several companies in our return set, or if your chart allows to compare two companies and the employees.

-Now that we have our organisation parameter set up, we need to now create our user parameter.
+Now that we have our organization parameter set up, we need to now create our user parameter.
 Again, in the bottom right corner, click the plus (+) sign located above OK and Cancel .